cloudevents/spec/protobuf-format.md

 a protobuf schema.

-The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvents attributes for use as protobuf message properties.
+The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvent attributes for use as protobuf message properties.

 The [Data](#3-data) section describes how the event payload is carried.